Last updated: 2026-02-08

 How is original Rancho El Dorado different from The Lakes or The Villages when I sell?

 Original Rancho El Dorado centers on The Duke golf course, mature landscaping, and relatively modest HOA fees.
 The Lakes and The Villages operate separate HOAs with different amenities and fee structures, especially for pools and expanded lake systems.
-When listing, your agent should clearly label which community you're in and explain differences to buyers who may assume all "Rancho El Dorado" is identical.
+When listing, your agent should clearly label which community you are in and explain differences to buyers who may assume all "Rancho El Dorado" is identical.

 How should we handle showings if we still live in the home?